Overview

 Starting from a spark of an idea and arriving here with a story is already an extraordinary accomplishment!

-On my business card, I included a saying from Arthur Plotnik that thrilled me when I read it because it perfectly encapsulates my approach: “You write to communicate to the hearts and minds of others what’s burning inside you.
+A quote from Arthur Plotnik thrilled me when I read it because it perfectly encapsulates my approach: “You write to communicate to the hearts and minds of others what’s burning inside you.
 And we edit to let the fire show through the smoke.”

 There are algorithms that can spot misspellings or suggest a word and they’re helpful, but only a human can read for context—distinguishing between homophones or noticing any flawed logic, for example.
 That’s where I come in, identifying and quietly disarming any land mines in a manuscript.

 But rest assured, I’m not a failed writer looking to make my mark on your hard work.
-I’m an enthusiastic professional who has found an outlet for language skills beyond pointing to typos in ads or on storefront windows.
-I love what I do, and I’m constantly improving by attending classes, reading not only within my field but for pleasure, and participating in social media editing and writing groups.
+I’m an enthusiastic professional who has found an outlet for language skills beyond pointing to typos in ads.
+I love what I do, and I’m constantly improving by attending classes, reading, and participating in social media editing and writing groups.

-Copyediting is about making thoughtful adjustments—kicking aside what doesn’t quite work, tightening everything up, and eliminating errors and inconsistencies so a reader isn’t distracted, allowing them to absorb and enjoy what you’ve worked so hard to convey.
 I understand it can be difficult to think about grammar and mechanics when you’re just trying to get a character from one place to the next.
 You were rightly concentrating on the creative process.
 Now it’s time to relax and let me deal with the nitty-gritty.
-Here’s a breakdown of the sentence-level particulars I focus on (in U.S. English):

 ~Eliminating repetition, redundancy, wordiness, and incompleteness